su2code/su2code.github.io/_docs_v7/Slope-Limiters-and-Shock-Resolution.md

 When using the `VENKATAKRISHNAN_WANG` limiter, `VENKAT_LIMITER_COEFF` is instead $$\varepsilon '$$ in $$\varepsilon = \varepsilon ' (q_{max} - q_{min})$$, where $$q_{min}$$ and $$q_{max}$$ are the respective *global* minimum and maximum of the field variable being limited.
 This global operation incurs extra time costs due to communication between MPI ranks.
 The original work by [Wang](https://doi.org/10.2514/6.1996-2091) suggests using `VENKAT_LIMITER_COEFF` in the range of $$[0.01, 0.20]$$, where again larger values approach the case of using no limiter.
-**Note:** unlike the aforementioned `VENKATAKRISHNAN` limiter, the `VENKATAKRISHNAN_WANG` limiter does not depend directly on the mesh size and can thus be used without non-dimensionalization.
+**Note:** unlike the aforementioned `VENKATAKRISHNAN` limiter and NISHIKAWA_Rp limiter, the `VENKATAKRISHNAN_WANG` limiter does not depend directly on the mesh size and can thus be used without non-dimensionalization.
 If the `VENKATAKRISHNAN` limiter is used outside of non-dimensional mode, the fields with larger values (pressure and temperature) will generally be limited more aggressively than velocity.

-The `NONE`, `BARTH_JESPERSEN`, `VENKATAKRISHNAN`, and `VENKATAKRISHNAN_WANG` limiter options all have no **geometric modifier**.
+The `NONE`, `BARTH_JESPERSEN`, `VENKATAKRISHNAN`, `VENKATAKRISHNAN_WANG`, and NISHIKAWA_Rp limiter options all have no **geometric modifier**.
 A geometric modifier increases limiting near walls or sharp edges.
 This is done by multiplying the limiter value by a **geometric factor**.

 For both the `SHARP_EDGES` and `WALL_DISTANCE` limiters, the influence of the geometric modifier is controlled with `ADJ_SHARP_LIMITER_COEFF` which defaults to 3.0.